vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 ENTRYPOINT ["java", "-XX:MaxRAMPercentage=75.0", "-XX:InitialRAMPercentage=50.0", "-XX:MaxMetaspaceSize=512m", "-XX:+UseG1GC", "-jar", "app.jar"]
 ```

-These JVM flags are like seasoning for your container, that the right amount makes everything better:
+These JVM flags are like seasoning for your container, and the right amount makes everything better:

 - `MaxRAMPercentage=75.0`: "Hey Java, don't be a memory hog"
 - `InitialRAMPercentage=50.0`: "Start reasonable, scale as needed"